wow-actions/spell-checker/README.md

 ## 🔖 License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The application code and associated documentation is under the [MIT License](LICENSE)